Mikael Laihonen

 Mikael Laihonen (born 6 April 1994) is a Finnish professional basketball player who plays as a center for Korisliiga team Korihait.

 Professional career

 After starting his career with Turun NMKY, Laihonen played for Korisliiga team Kauhajoki Karhu Basket from 2018 until 2021.
 They won the Finnish championship in 2019.

 He continued his career with Kataja and played for BC Nokia in the 2022–23 season.

 During the next two years, Laihonen played in Poland for Hydrotruck Radom and Miasto Szkła Krosno.
 At the end of the 2024–25 season, Laihonen won the Polish I Liga championship with Krosno and they were promoted to PLK.

 In June 2025, he returned to Korisliiga and signed with Korihait in Uusikaupunki, the city where he was born.

 Personal life

 Laihonen is of Polish descent on his mother's side.
 He holds a dual citizenship of Finland and Poland.
+He is married to Finnish professional footballer Ria Laihonen.